 Data-driven decision making is the process of collecting data based on your company’s key performance indicators (KPIs) and transforming that data into actionable insights.

-You can use business intelligence (BI) reporting tools during this process, which makes big data collection fast and fruitful.
-These tools simplify data visualization, making data analytics accessible to those without advanced technical know-how.Prova att rapportera med Asana gratis
+You can use business intelligence (BI) reporting tools during this process, which make big data collection fast and fruitful.
+These tools simplify data visualization, making data analytics accessible to those without advanced technical know-how.Rapportera mellan olika team och projekt med Asana

 Some decisions you can make with support from data include: